 Moving to new services

-- When you become an adult and when you grow older.
+- These include when you become an adult and when you grow older.

 - Change can be difficult, but there are ways you and your support network can prepare for moving to a new service.

 Becoming an adult